 Because simply being entitled about one’s rights while putting people at risk in a pandemic or say, while running a red light, drunk driving, or harassing someone or trying to force them to do what you want, is not a sign of someone exercising their rights and freedoms in a free country.
 Nor is going into an establishment where you want service and disrespecting their safety policies and workers upholding those policies, especially in as difficult a time as a pandemic when the policies are just trying to protect people.

-The good of society is always weighed against an individual’s freedoms and the laws serve to protect society and the vulnerable as well those upholding the law (in the case of protests against police).
+The good of society is always weighed against an individual’s freedoms and the laws serve to protect society and the vulnerable.

 I am Canadian (and thankful more than ever to be!) so I can only speak for Canadian laws, and well, common sense and the human decency to not create needless problems during a crisis.